 Get inspired by this Canadian Bloggers’ Christmas Home Tour, including our home decked out in winter white and nature-inspired decor with a touch of vintage.

 Hello all, and welcome to Day 3 of the Canadian Bloggers’ Christmas Home Tour.
 Take a moment to grab a hot cocoa and get comfy.
 If you’re like me (and a bit of a snoop), you’ll want to take in every last detail of these beautiful homes decked out for the Christmas season.
 Links to each one are located at the bottom of this post, so please take a look as they unfold over the week.
 There’s definitely holiday decorating ideas for everyone!

 Whether you’re a first time visitor or one of my longtime readers, I’m so happy to have you here!
 We bought our builder grade house over a decade ago and have been doing our best to add character and personality, both inside and out, ever since.
-You can take a look at some of our projects HERE.
+Be sure to take a look at some of our home improvement projects.